Kaneo LogoKaneo

 cd kaneo

-Install the Helm chart with default values:
+Install with default configuration

 helm install kaneo ./charts/kaneo --namespace kaneo --create-namespace